kinecosystem/kin-ecosystem-sdk-docs/docs/migration_android.md

 This document will walk you through your migration process as a Kin developer.
 Please read it carefully.

- >**Important note:** You should test the SDK with Playground environment only for now, Production environment is not yet ready.
+ >**Important note:** You should thoroughly test the migration process in the Playground environment before moving to Production.

 ### Terminology
 - **Old Blockchain**: The old blockchain that you're currently using.